fmease/lushui/tasks.md

 * implement records
 * allow "trailing dashes" in identifiers
 * documentation of the interpreter!
-* test infrastructure: testing `test/*.lushui`-files for certain criteria specifiable in the first line of the respective files
 * add effect infrastructure
   * add foreign data type `Effect: Type -> Type` with foreign bindings `pure`, `bind`, `read-line` and `print-line`